-These programs include:
+These programs include

 - 1. PELL Grant

 - 2. Supplemental Educational Opportunity Grant (SEOG)

 - 3. State Student Incentive Grant (SSIG)

 - 4. Federal Perkins Loan

 - 5. Other Grants and Scholarships

 - 6. FFELP Loans/LINK Loans

+- 7. Federal Direct Loans

 Financial assistance awards will not be credited to a student's account until the student has registered for the required number of hours and has met all respective financial assistance source program requirements.
 Students will receive any remaining balance after deductions of current and past due charges through Direct Deposit by visiting http://my.unm.edu.
-If not signed up for Direct Deposit students will receive funds in a refund check sent to his or her mailing address of record, after the third week of class.
+If not signed up for Direct Deposit students will receive funds in a refund check sent to his or her mailing address of record.
 Students who are eligible for and will be receiving funds from external scholarships will not have those funds automatically credited to their accounts but must visit the Financial Aid Office to have scholarships applied to their account and/or receive any surplus funding.
-After Financial Aid has processed external scholarships and sent checks to the Cashier's Office, each student must visit the Cashier's Office to endorse the check(s).